ibexa/documentation-developer/docs/api/php_api/php_api.md

 [Symfony dependency injection]([[= symfony_doc =]]/components/dependency_injection.html) ensures that any required services are available in your custom code
 (for example, controllers) when you inject them into the constructor.

-Symfony service container uses service tags to dedicate services to a specific purpose.
-They are usually used for extension points.
+Symfony service container uses service tags to dedicate services to a specific purpose. they're usually used for extension points.

 [[= product_name =]] exposes multiple features using service tags.
 For example, Field Types are tagged `ibexa.field_type`.